Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Soul.md

 # Soul

-An archetype of DARK monsters, compryzen of lower level Spirit monsters, and high level Synchro monsters.
+An archetype of DARK monsters, focusing on Ritual and Synchro Summoning, with Graveyard and handtrap effects and non-destruction removal or negation.

 <br>